burzum/cakephp-html-purifier/README.md

 ## Usage

+### If you use APC ...

+...and get this error message

+	Fatal error: Cannot override final method HTMLPurifier_VarParser::parse()

+you can fix this by adding

+	Configure::write(''HtmlPurifier.standalone', true);

+to your bootstrap.php *before* you load this plugin.

+This line will use a compacted one file version of Html Purifier.
+This is an official and know issue and workaround, see http://htmlpurifier.org/phorum/read.php?3,4099,6680.

 ### Configuration

 Important: Before you start declaring a configuration you should lookup how HTML Purifier can be configured. http://htmlpurifier.org/docs